influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

     {{< nav-icon "dashboards" >}}

 2. Open a dashboard with annotations:
    - To hide annotations, click the **Annotations** button.
-The button turns gray when annotations are hidden.
+The button is gray when annotations are hidden.
    - To show annotations, click the **Annotations** button.
-The button turns purple when annotations are visible.
+The button is purple when annotations are visible.

 ## Delete an annotation